Andrew Rowe (ice hockey)

 Andrew Rowe (born January 22, 1988) is an American professional ice hockey forward.
-He is currently playing for SC Rapperswil-Jona Lakers of the Swiss National League (NL).
+He is currently under contract with EC Red Bull Salzburg of the ICE Hockey League (ICEHL).

+Early life

+Rowe was born in Spring Lake, Michigan.
+From 2005 to 2007, he played junior hockey with the Sioux City Musketeers.
+Rowe played NCAA college hockey with Michigan State University scoring 49 points in 94 games.

 Playing career

-Rowe played NCAA college hockey with Michigan State University scoring 49 points in 94 games.
-On May 7, 2010, Rowe signed a professional contract with the Philadelphia Flyers organization, and he was assigned to start the 2010–11 season in the American Hockey League with the Adirondack Phantoms.
+On May 7, 2010, Rowe signed a professional contract with the Philadelphia Flyers organization.
+He was assigned to start the 2010–11 season in the American Hockey League with the Adirondack Phantoms.

-He started the 2013-14 with the Greenville Road Warriors of the ECHL but was promoted to the Hartford Wolf Pack of the American Hockey League after scoring three goals with one assist in his first two games for Greenville.
+He started the 2013–14 season with the Greenville Road Warriors of the ECHL but was promoted to the Hartford Wolf Pack of the American Hockey League after scoring three goals with one assist in his first two games for Greenville.

 On September 5, 2014, the South Carolina Stingrays of the ECHL announced that they had signed Rowe to a one-year contract.

 On July 2, 2015, Rowe secured an AHL contract, agreeing to a one-year deal with the Bridgeport Sound Tigers.

-After recording his best statistical season with the Sound Tigers in the 2016–17 campaign with 36 points in 66 games, Rowe signed his first European contract in securing a one-year contract with Swedish top-tier club, Mora IK of the Swedish Hockey League (SHL), on June 3, 2017.
+After recording his best statistical season with the Sound Tigers in the 2016–17 campaign with 36 points in 66 games, Rowe signed a one-year contract with Mora IK of the Swedish Hockey League (SHL) on June 3, 2017.

+Following four seasons in the Swiss National League with SC Rapperswil-Jona Lakers, Rowe continued his career in Germany by agreeing to a one-year contract with ERC Ingolstadt of the DEL on May 13, 2023.